 здесь Святой Дух нас ожидал, много лет тому назад.

-[PAGE 37] On a summer Sunday morning in 1904, when there were yet only a few [Prygun] Molokan families in Los Angeles, they were gathered together in the house of one of the elders for worship [led by V. G. Pivovaroff], when there came to them an elderly American woman of commanding appearance and accompanied by another woman who spoke Russian and through whom the elderly woman proceeded to inform them that she was there to ascertain for herself whether or not they were the people she saw in a vision forty years previously [~1864], and who were to be welcomed by her to America with a gift of land in the vicinity of Los Angeles.
-[One legend says it was near Signal Hill, north Long Beach, where oil was found in 1921.]
+PAGE 37 On a summer Sunday morning in 1904, when there were yet only a few Prygun Molokan families in Los Angeles, they were gathered together in the house of one of the elders for worship led by V. G. Pivovaroff, when there came to them an elderly American woman of commanding appearance and accompanied by another woman maybe Madame Verra de Blumenthal who spoke Russian and through whom the elderly woman proceeded to inform them that she was there to ascertain for herself whether or not they were the people she saw in a vision forty years previously [~1864], and who were to be welcomed by her to America with a gift of land in the vicinity of Los Angeles.
+One oral legend says it was near Signal Hill, north Long Beach, where oil was found in 1921.

 In Chapter 9: Conclusion, page 154, Berokoff laments: